triptease/docs/index.md

 - Loads the correct products for that page
 - Reads page specific data (see below) and provides it to the loaded products

-### What specific data do we read?
+### What data do we read?

 We read the following information (if available)
 - Search query
-    - Checkin,
+    - Checkin
-    - Checkout,
+    - Checkout
-    - Number of adults,
+    - Number of adults
     - Number of children
 - Search results
     - Room and rate names
     - Price
 - Booking confirmation pages
     - Booking reference
-    - Total price,
+    - Total price
     - Room only price
     - Room and rate names
 - Guest’s information
-    - IP address (always masked),
+    - IP address (always masked)
-    - Approximate Geo location (country/region),
+    - Approximate Geo location (country/region)
     - Browser and device information (from User Agent)
 - Hotel information
     - Street